NVIDIA/Fuser/lib/dynamic_type/README.md

 # Compilation time

-The compilation time and memory usage is exponential with respect to the number of dynamic types.
+The compilation time and memory usage are exponential with respect to the number of dynamic types.
-Benchmarks for this are located in `compilation-time/` directory and the result is shown below:
+Benchmarks for this are located in the `compilation-time/` directory and the result is shown below:

 ![Compilation Time And Memory](resources/compilation-time.png)